Gernott/mask/Documentation/ExtensionSettings/Index.rst

 | Page ids from where the in PageTS defined backend layouts should be loaded (comma separated).
 | Default: 0 (root-pid, all layouts are found)

+reuse_fields
+__________________

+| If you want to reuse fields with different configurations between content elements this needs to be enabled
+| for example one dropdown field with different items per content element
+| Be careful using this option, it will change the structure in the JSON for storing content element information and can not be undone.
+| Default: false (field configuration is synced between content elements)

 Frontend
 ========